 The other great thing about video is that the complexity of them can vary depending on the resources you have available.
 You could do a simple photo collage with captions and music or you could go all out and have a professionally filmed creation.

-- Because video can combine visuals with sound, it’s far more engaging which means that your employees are far more likely to open and respond to your communications.
+- Because video can combine visuals with sound, it’s far more engaging which means that employees are more likely to open and respond to your communications.

-- We’re all aware of how easily distracted we are these days.
-Chances are that the majority of us can’t even get through our favourite television show without picking up our phone and replying to a text or checking our social media.
-The beauty of video is that it allows you to get your point across in less time so you don’t lose your audience.
+- People are easily distracted these days but the beauty of video is that it allows you to get your point across in less time so you don’t lose your audience.

-- Creating help and advice videos can save time in the long-run.
-Say a new employee needs help setting up a particular software system.
+- Create help and advice videos because this can save your business a lot of time in the long-run.
+Say a new employee needs help setting up a particular software system for example.
 Rather than emailing someone back and forth and sending across various screenshots, only to still be confused until someone physically comes over and helps them, a video allows you to perform this point-and-show manoeuvre without the need for an IT person to even be there.

-- A platform like Vidyard GoVideo allows you to store your videos instantly and securely and you can even track when they’re being watched and who engaged with them.
+- Platforms like Vidyard GoVideo allow you to store your videos instantly and securely and you can even track when they’re being watched and who engaged with them.

-Enterprise communication apps which are dedicated to employee communications are on the rise and there’s a very good reason for this.
-They provide a fully customisable channel for delivering text, audio and video content to employees throughout the organisation.
-With staff able to access anything from news and blogs to notifications, executive updates and recognition, productivity is rising as a result.
+They provide a fully customisable channel for delivering text, audio and video content and with staff able to access anything from news and blogs to notifications, executive updates and recognition, they can really help to boost productivity too.

-The advantages of an internal communication app include:
+Some of the advantages of internal communication apps include: